Prerequisites for Azure Virtual Desktop

 Support for Windows 7 ended on January 10, 2023.

-You can use operating system images provided by Microsoft in the Azure Marketplace, or your own custom images stored in an Azure Compute Gallery, as a managed image, or storage blob.
+For Azure, you can use operating system images provided by Microsoft in the Azure Marketplace, or create your own custom images stored in an Azure Compute Gallery or as a managed image.
+Using custom image templates for Azure Virtual Desktop enables you to easily create a custom image that you can use when deploying session host virtual machines (VMs).
 To learn more about how to create custom images, see:

 - Store and share images in an Azure Compute Gallery.